josedv82/NBA-Game-Density-App/README.md

 ![](https://www.dropbox.com/sh/vc9lul19ovowbrk/AABMO4nkStLZHhkaSbZ1Hct8a?raw=1)

 ##### Schedule Table
+Likely the most important report in the app.
 A dynamic table showing full season metrics.
 Different metrics are reported on this table, using color codes to alert users about the magnitude of the parameters.
-Users can compare differences in metrics between the selected team and the opponents they are facing throughout the season.
+This table provides a birds-eye-view of the schedule density to identify periods of higher and lower schedule stress.

 ![](https://www.dropbox.com/s/nb2gv0acdrsqrsn/schedule.png?raw=1)